 In its most basic form, probable cause means that it is more probable than not that a particular circumstance occurred.
 For example, in order to arrest a person, the police must believe that it is more probable than not that the person committed a crime.
 Probable cause remains the initial standard of proof that applies for arrests, warrants, searches and seizures.

 The roots of probable cause come from the Fourth Amendment to the Constitution.
+Similar to the Sixth Amendment, the Fourth Amendment provides legal rights to those accused of a crime.
 Specifically, the Constitution requires that the government may only arrest and seize property upon a showing of probable cause.

 As described above, an officer must develop probable cause to arrest a particular person for a crime.
 Facts and circumstances need to exist that would cause a reasonable person with the officer’s knowledge and experience to believe that it is more probable than not that a suspect committed a crime or is about to commit a crime.
 An officer may not arrest another person if the officer’s only “evidence” consists of a hunch or suspicions.